Last Modified: November 1, 2001

 Dr. William Catalona, of Washington University in St. Louis, commented to Reuters Health that "the challenge will be to make sure the negatives are true negatives, which will require a long-term follow-up of at least 5 years."

-Oct 25, 2014 - A new test for prostate-specific antigen levels is considerably more sensitive than commercial assays and allows better monitoring for recurrence after prostatectomy for early-stage prostate cancer, according to a study published online Oct.
-19 in the Proceedings of the National Academy of Sciences.
+Jun 30, 2015 - A new test for prostate-specific antigen levels is considerably more sensitive than commercial assays and allows better monitoring for recurrence after prostatectomy for early-stage prostate cancer, according to a study published online Oct.
+19 in the

 Oct 17, 2012